What are wisdom teeth?

 Wisdom teeth that have grown normally can be removed by extraction, just like any other tooth.
 However, impacted wisdom teeth are blocked by another tooth and hence cannot be simply “pulled out”.
 Surgical removal is required.

-Your GP can carry out the surgery with you under local anaesthesia.
+Your dentist can carry out the surgery with you under local anaesthesia.
 You should feel no pain, but will be aware of what is happening around you.
-During the surgery, your GP may have to remove some bone around the wisdom tooth to free it.
+During the surgery, your dentist may have to remove some bone around the wisdom tooth to free it.
 He may also have to cut the tooth into a few pieces so that it can be removed from the impacted position.
 Following the removal of the tooth, the gums will be stitched together to close the wound and to allow healing.

 Are there any complications or side effects to the surgery?
 Is it safe?